cyfyifanchen/dotfiles-and-tools/README.md

 I am looking for some cool integration and commands with Reycast, once I do find them I will share them here.

-## Obsidian
+## ~~Obsidian~~ Note taking

 [Obsidian](https://obsidian.md/download)

-I haven't figured out all the goodies of Obsidian yet, but just because of the community plugins and the existence of .vimrc I am feeling good about it.
+~~I haven't figured out all the goodies of Obsidian yet, but just because of the community plugins and the existence of .vimrc I am feeling good about it.
 There's one thing I believe can make a certain technology better is the community.
-And, Obsidian has a strong community to do so.
+And, Obsidian has a strong community to do so.~~

+I decided to ditch Obsidian for now.
+It's a great tool, but it's just not for me.
+I find that writing thoughts in VsCode is comfortable and intuitive enough.
+When there's something I want to write down fast, it's important to keep it simple and easy.

+The Vim plugins aren't mature enough to mirror my `.vimrc` settings might be another reason tho.